 Raphael, an accomplished cellist and conductor, died in 2001.

-, "The Lady in Number 6," covers Herz-Sommer's life.
+A documentary film, "The Lady in Number 6," covers Herz-Sommer's life.
 It has been nominated for an Academy Award for Best Short Documentary at the forthcoming Oscars.

 Malcolm Clark, the film's director, and Nick Reed, its producer, said in a statement that telling her story had been a life-changing experience for the crew and they felt honoured to have been able to capture her "lessons" for future generations.